Dungyichao/OPC_Data_Access/README.md

 }
 ```
 Noticed that we only allowed 1000 tag names because we only assign an array to hold 1000 value.
 You also need to make sure your OPC server allows 1000 data query once.
-You can also see in the second for loop, we shift the whole table by one row.
+You can also see in the first for loop, we shift the whole table by one row.

 Functions: Connect to database and retrieve tag name information